Not-so-Cleansing Recessions: Model

-\paragraph{Entry and Exit} Entry follows closes \cite{hopenhayn1992entry} and \cite{melitz_impact_2003}: ex-ante identical entrepreneurs pay a fixed cost of entry $f^e$ in terms of labor to enter and draw a productivity level $z$ from a baseline probability distribution $\mu^E$.
-Potential entrants form expectations on their post-entry profits when making entry decisions.
-We assume that firms cannot borrow against their future profits, which implies that firms with negative current profits exit the economy, even if the present discounted value of the firm is positive.
-We return to this assumption at the end of the section.
+\paragraph{Entry and Exit} Ex-ante homogeneous upstream firms pay a fixed cost of entry $f^e>0$ in units of labor to enter and draw their productivity level $z$ from a baseline probability distribution $\mu^E$ with support $\bm Z \subseteq (0, \infty)$.
+Then, they choose to start producing and pay the fixed cost $f^c$ if and only if $\pi(z_\omega^{-1}/A) \geq 0$.
+This fixed cost implies the existence of a threshold productivity $\underline z$ such that the zero-profit condition

+holds.
+Firms enter until the expected net profit equals the cost of entry, i.e., the following free-entry condition is satisfied:

+\paragraph{Dynamics} Finally, even if the firm pricing and entry problems are static, periods are linked through the presence of incumbent firms.
+For any given period $t$, incumbents are firms that were active in the economy at $t-1$.
+Their entry cost is sunk, and their productivity is known.
+We denote the distribution of incumbent firms by $m_{t-1}$.
+Then, the distribution of active firms at time $t$ is given by the law of motion

+for some arbitrary incumbent distribution $m_{t-1}$.
+The first term represents the surviving incumbents and the second term the surviving entrants.